gildas/bitbucket-cli/README.md

 By default `bb` works in the current git repository.
 You can specify a Bitbucket repository with the `--repository` flag.

+See the [Completion](#completion) section for more information about completion.
+Many commands and flags are dynamically auto-completed.

 ### Output

 `bb` outputs a table by default and get be set per profile.
 You can also use the `--output` flag to change the output format manually.
 The following formats are supported: